Skip to content

 Porer Lighthouse

-The Porer Lighthouse is located on a small island of the same name in the Adriatic Sea, near the coast of the Istrian peninsula, and was built in 1846.
-With its 35-meter tall white tower, the lighthouse is a recognizable symbol in that part of the coast and an important navigational landmark for sailors.
+The Porer Lighthouse is located on a small island near Istria and was built in 1846.
+Its 35 m high white tower is an important landmark for sailors.

 Ceja & Levan Islands – Hidden gems of the Medulin archipelago